Skip to main content

 Find out more about State Library’s Fellowships and Medals program on our website.

-Discover the latest research into Queensland’s history and stories from our collections by our Fellows on the John Oxley Library blog.
+Explore the latest research into Queensland’s history and the stories behind our collections through the John Oxley Library blog.

-Watch talks by our fellows at Research Reveals, an annual event showcasing their discoveries on Queensland's history.
-Our 2025 Fellows will present their research
+Watch talks by our Fellows at Research Reveals, the annual event showcasing their discoveries.
+Our 2025 Fellows will present their research in early 2026.

 Comments